Guided Process Work

 My Approach

-We explore what is unwanted, disruptive, and resisted.
+With my guidance, we turn toward what is unwanted and disturbing — toward the inner resistance.
 Through targeted questions, I help uncover contradictions that often arise from conflicting, battling, or neglected inner parts.

 Carefully, we explore these parts: how does their suffering manifest?
 What purpose do they serve, and what underlying beliefs are they rooted in?
 What do these parts specifically need from you and where do they want to lead you?

 When we connect with the suffering of these parts, self-compassion can begin to emerge, allowing us to form a new relationship with pain and opening the door to a shift in perspective.
 We begin to understand it in a new light, recognizing its purpose and what it seeks to reveal.
-It is soothed, we gain clarity, and find new capacity for action and creativity.
+Through consciously entering into relationship with these inner parts, the experience of pain does not necessarily change — it may remain part of our inner landscape — but our capacity to hold it does.

 This process unveils new, often unexpected perspectives and gradually strengthens trust in our own path.